 Move-in and Orientation

 All LTD students are required to move in one day before the regular move-in date to participate in the required Community Orientation & Retreat together.

-For Fall 2020, LTD students will move in on August 19th.
+For Fall 2021, LTD students will move in before classes start.

 Who can apply

 Any undergraduate degree-seeking CSU student in any major who has an interest in learning across differences and developing their dialogue skills to make a difference for the betterment of their community.